 Hello Family and Friends,

-As most of you know I have spent a considerable part of my professional life in sub-Saharan Africa.
+As most of you know, I have spent a considerable part of my professional life in sub-Saharan Africa.
 My experiences in sub-Saharan Africa have been rich and varied.
-Many of you, my friends and family, have encouraged me to write them up.
-Momentous occasions include having lunch with the then Zairean despot President Mobutu, guiding the First Lady of France on a tour of HIV/AIDS facilities in Zaire, spending a night in a Zairean prison, engine malfunction in a Russian aircraft overflying the Congo River Basin and enabling several young Congolese physicians to pursue advanced training in Europe and the United States and then to return to Africa.
+Momentous occasions include having lunch with the then Zairean despot President Mobutu, guiding the First Lady of France on a tour of HIV/AIDS facilities in Zaire, spending a night locked up in a Zairean prison, engine malfunction in a Russian aircraft overflying the Congo River Basin and enabling several young Congolese physicians to pursue advanced training in Europe and the United States and then return to Africa.
+Many of the professional activities that I have been able to pursue have been enabled by my time in Africa.

 The following links provide descriptions of two of the more important activities in which I have been involved:

-2. Projet SIDA in the Democratic Republic of Congo (ex Zaire)
+2. Projet SIDA in the Democratic Republic of Congo (eg. Zaire)

-As a result of this, it is likely that there will soon be a large inward migration of refugees seeking safety.
-CMMB is monitoring this situation; plans for a possible evacuation have been well thought out.
-I feel that my long-standing public health skills and my recently renewed clinical skills will serve me well in this initial posting that will begin before the end of 2016.
-I am very pleased with this development.
-I have been struggling with retirement and have only recently come to realize that putting my feet down and watching the grass grow is just not for me.
+My long-standing experience in public health and clinical medicine will serve me well in this initial posting that will begin before the end of 2016.
 With the capable assistance of CMMB I will be posting a weekly blog to let all of you know what is happening in Africa’s newest and probably most challenged country, South Sudan.

 100 Wall Street, 9th Floor